tagion/tagion/bdd/tagion/testbench/services/Transcript_service.md

 `theTranscriptServices`

-*When* the transcript service has been executed the smart-contracts.

-`executedSmartContracts`

-*Then*
-Then the produced Recorder should be sent to the DART-Services
+*When* the transcript services have executed the smart-contracts the Recorder produces should be sent to the DART-Services

 `toTheDARTServices`